my-first-pr/first-timers/README.md

 - I am a student at Manipal Institute of Technology
 - My hobbies include coding, reading and running.

+## Patrick T.
+- I'm a coder looking to get some more experience
+- I enjoy reading and bowling.

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...